reverendbedford/neml2/doc/content/user/input_file.md

 ```
 defines a tensor named "E" under the `[Tensors]` block and a model named "elasticity" under the `[Models]` block.
 Notice that an object (in this case the tensor named "E" under the `[Tensors]` section) can be referenced by an input option (in this case "youngs_modulus") by its name, and this mechanism is referred to as [cross-referencing](@ref cross-referencing).
 The [Syntax Documentation](@ref syntax-tensors) provides a complete list of objects that can be defined by an input file.
 The [System Documentation](@ref system-tensors) provides detailed explanation of each system.

+\note
+The ordering of objects, i.e., the sequence objects appear in the input file, does not change their behavior.

 ## Special syntax

 **Boolean**: Oftentimes the behavior of the object is preferrably controlled by a boolean flag.
 However, since the HIT format only allows (array of) integer, floating-point number, and string, a special syntax shall be reserved for boolean values.
 In NEML2 input files, a string with value "true" can be parsed into a boolean `true`, and a string with value "false" can be parsed into a boolean `false`.

 \note
 On the other hand, other commonly used boolean flags such as "on"/"off", "1"/"0", "True"/"False", etc., cannot be parsed into boolean values.
-Trying to do so will raise an execption.

 **Variable name**: NEML2 material models work with named variables to assign physical meanings to different slices of a tensor (see e.g. [Tensor Labeling](@ref tensor-labeling)).
 A fully qualified variable name can be parsed from a string, and the delimiter "/" signifies nested sub-axes.
 For example, the string "forces/t" can be parsed into a variable named "t" defined on the sub-axis named "forces".